nahiyan/darwin/pong-progress/src/final-report.md

 # Final Report

-## Generation Vs. Max-Fitness
+## Generation Vs. Highest Fitness

-The following presents a series of generation vs. max-fitness graphs, where the population size is varied.
-The data used to render each graph, as provided under each heading, is a series of max-fitness values of the generations.
-In other words, the line-separated values are the max-fitness values of each generation.
+The following presents a series of generation vs. highest fitness graphs, where the population size is varied.
+The data used to render each graph, as provided under each heading, is a series of highest fitness values of the generations.
+In other words, the line-separated values are the highest fitness values of each generation.

-The first value is the max-fitness of the first generation, the second value is the max-fitness of the second generation, and so on.
+The first value is the highest fitness of the first generation, the second value is the highest fitness of the second generation, and so on.
 X-axis represents the generation numbers and the y-axis represents the fitness values.

 Note that each of the graph covers a 30-generation session.

+> Highest fitness is the most fitness ever recorded in a training session.

 ### 50 Genes